atellmer/dark/README.md

 } from '@dark-engine/platform-desktop';
 ```

-## A little more about the core concepts...
+## A little about the core concepts...

 <a name="elements"></a>
 ## Elements